-As explained in the about section of the site, ADD will sometimes guide stories on the Couch Petito.
+As explained in the about section of the The Couch Petito ADD often guides content.
 Sometimes those stories are about things other than video games.
 The other thing in this particular case is Creep 2 — a very good sequel to a very good horror movie.

 Creep 2 at its core is a love story; the now lonely (and extremely vulnerable) Aaron feeling dangerously unfulfilled, and the desperate Ashley, struggling to find an ideal subject for Encounters; her passion-project web series documenting Craigslist posters seeking companionship online.
 Encounters is not good.